DanielCiccC/DanielCiccC.github.io/FINM3403/notes/lecture1.md

   - As an annualized percentage forward premium or discount

 ### Forward quotes: Swap rates
-- Among themselves, foreign exchange traders usually quote forward rates in terms of points, also referred to as “forward points” or “swap rates” (see previous slide).
+- Among themselves, foreign exchange traders usually quote forward rates in terms of points, also referred to as “forward points” or “swap rates”
 - A point (pip) is the last digit of a quotation
   - A point (pip) is equal to 0.0001 (1/100 th of 1%) for most currencies.
   - The Japanese yen is the exception.
 It is quoted only to two decimal places; A point, in this case, is 1/100.